The Antikythera Shipwreck holds more secrets. Advanced technology is revealing them.

 Since that expedition, no one has dived the wreck until 2012.

-Cue all-round excitement when our team of divers coordinated by the Hellenic Ephorate of Underwater Antiquities went back for a proper look.
+Cue all-round excitement when our team of divers led by the Hellenic Ephorate of Underwater Antiquities went back for a proper look.
 The divers used James Bond-style closed circuit rebreathers and diver propulsion vehicles equipped, with high-resolution video cameras.
 In eight operational days, we circumnavigated the island at about 40 metres depth.
 At the wreck site, we found artifacts scattered over a wide area of the steep, rocky sea floor.
 These include intact pottery, the ship’s lead anchor and some puzzling bronze objects.
 The team believes that hundreds more items could be buried in the sediment nearby.

 The Hellenic Ministry of Culture and Sports has directed our team to continue investigation of the wreck.
 Beginning in September 2014 and continuing for one month, we have mapped the site precisely with an autonomous robot carrying stereocameras and sonar.
 Our specially trained technical diving teams begun excavation of the wreck.
 Our mixed gas closed circuit rebreathers gave each diver more than 30 minutes of bottom time per day, far in excess of the dive durations of any previous efforts on the wreck.
+More detailed mapping of regions of interest was done during the 2019 expedition.

 We have also deployed the Exosuit, a one-of-a-kind diving system made by Nuytco.
 Owned by JF White Contracting (a project sponsor), the Exosuit looks like something from science fiction: Ironman for underwater science.
 With Exosuit, the divers can safely descend to 1000 feet (300+ m) and stay for hours, without having to decompress on the way back to the surface.